hablutzel1/jaime-hablutzel-linux-profile/README.md

 $ source ~/.jaime-hablutzel-linux-profile/configure-profile
 ```

+# Options #

+The following options could be set in the beginning of `~/.bash_profile`:

+- `JHLP_NO_AUTOLOAD_SCREEN=1` to not load screen automatically as it might be undesirable in certain environments, e.g. a regular desktop environment.

 # TODOS #

 * Evaluate to make this repository private (because it might be dangerously providing information about my environment) while keeping it comfortable to use it from any place, even from third party infrastructure.